28 Smart Questions to Ask a Broker When Investigating Out-of-State Markets

 22. Can you recommend a management company?

 I think the bane of any real estate investor is the management company.
-Ask the broker his recommendation for a management company.
-But make sure the management company has experience in the asset class you are investing in.
-I also visit Irem to research management companies in a specific market or All Property Management to search a directory for companies local to the area.
+Ask the broker for a recommendation, but make sure the management company has experience in the asset class you are investing in.
+I also visit Irem.org to research management companies in a specific market or All Property Management to search a directory for companies local to the area.
 Interview as many as possible, and take them out to lunch when you fly into a market to inspect properties.

 23. What are the fees charged by a management company to manage a property?